apptainer/singularity-admindocs/installation.rst

 -  ``dd``

--  ``newuidmap`` and ``newgidmap`` are distribution provided setuid binaries used to configure subuid/gid mappings forr ``--fakeroot`` in non-setuid installs.
+-  ``newuidmap`` and ``newgidmap`` are distribution provided setuid binaries used to configure subuid/gid mappings for ``--fakeroot`` in non-setuid installs.

 Bootstrap Utilities